damarre/MCP-playwright/README.md

-# Hubble Platform Tests
+# MCP Platform Tests

-Automated tests for the Hubble platform using Playwright.
+Automated tests for the Hubble platform using Playwright - MCP.

 ## Project Structure